 - commercially let as holiday accommodation for at least 105 days a year (2019/2020) – the rent must be charged at market rate and not at cheap rates to friends and family, and

 - a short term letting of no more than 31 days

 NB.
 A property can be let for periods longer than 31 days in one stretch but none of these days will count towards the above test.
 This is known as ‘longer term occupation’.
 Where the total of all ‘longer term occupation’ is more than 155 days in the tax year, the property will not qualify as a furnished holiday letting.

 If you let more than one property as an FHL, and one of those properties does not meet the 105 let days condition, you can elect to apply the condition to the average rate of occupancy for all the properties you let as FHLs.
-Alternatively, if you have not met the letting criteria in a year and meet all of the following conditions:
+Alternatively, you may make the period of grace election for the property to continue to be treated as an FHL for a maximum of 2 consecutive years if you have not met the letting criteria in a year and meet all of the following conditions: